DIY Essential Oil Gifts

 I was originally not the "homemade" or "do-it-yourself" type.
 This was true until I learned about essential oils and how they would impact my life!
 Now I am hooked and would love to share some great occasional or holiday DIY gift ideas.

 Here is a list of my favorite homemade gifts for the holidays or a special occasion:

 One of my favorite homemade ideas is lavender cocoa body butter.
 The smell is irresistible.
 This simple recipe has supported my irritated, dry skin.
 With constant handwashing (a hazard of being a schoolteacher) dry skin is seemingly always around.
 The ingredients nourish the skin and supports healthy integument*.
 It is much easier to make than you might think!

 Ingredients for the body butter:

 This was also a big hit this year and I can not believe how easy it is to make your own Essential Oil Lip Balm.
 To be honest, until this year it was a DIY product that avoided because I thought it would be very time consuming.
 Guess what, its' not!

 3. Sugar Scrub

-Sugar scrubs can be used on the entire body from heels to lips with various essential oils that support healthy skin and blood circulation, which supports healthy cell regeneration.
-I simply add this self-care step to my shower routine and I am amazed by the results of a product that is so easy to make.
-Immediately after I use the scrub I feel the softens it leaves behind.
+Sugar scrubs can be used on the entire body from heels to lips with various essential oils.
+I often add this self-care step to my shower routine and I am amazed by the results.
 I use the scrub on my legs, feet, elbows and upper arms to gently exfoliate pores and soften the skin.
-It’s a perfect product from summer through winter to hydrate and moisturize.
+It’s a perfect product from summer through winter to hydrate.